What is a Cold Wallet?

 You can also import cryptocurrencies using a seed phrase.

-Major differences between a cold wallet and a hot wallet
+Differences between a cold wallet and a hot wallet

 Security

+Cold wallets are considered more secure than hot wallets because they aren't connected to any online server and aren't prone to hacking and other risks.
 In contrast, hot wallets store the private key online, making them vulnerable to attacks.
-Some hot wallets — like exchange wallets — are also custodial, leaving users with little control over their assets.
+Some hot wallets—like exchange wallets—are also custodial, leaving users with little control over their assets.

 User experience